Soetjipto: Autobiographical manuscript

-His autobiography was found in the 1970s, by Ulrich Kratz, researcher for traditional malay in National Library of Indonesia.
-This book was part of collection from personal collection of Hans Overbeck.
-After Overbeck's death in 1942, his extensive collection of papers and manuscripts was scattered. it was found as within the Indonesische Handschriften catalog, a collection compiled by Poerbatjaraka.
+His autobiography was found in the 1970s, by Ulrich Kratz, researcher for traditional malay in the National Library of Indonesia.
+This book was part of a collection from the personal collection of Hans Overbeck.
+After Overbeck's death in 1942, his extensive collection of papers and manuscripts was scattered.
+It was found within the Indonesische Handschriften catalog, a collection compiled by Poerbatjaraka.
 Tom Boellstorff hypothesized that Hans may have been Soetjipto's lover, which would explain why Hans owned the personal book.

-Benedict Anderson regarded him as gifted writer.
+Benedict Anderson regarded him as a gifted writer.